groupdocs/reference.groupdocs.com/content/sites/groupdocs/assembly/english/java/com.groupdocs.assembly.system/overflowexception/_index.md

 ```

-Initializes a new instance of the com.groupdocs.assembly.system.OverflowException class.
+Initializes a new instance of the [OverflowException](../../com.groupdocs.assembly.system/overflowexception) class.

 ### OverflowException(String message) {#OverflowException-java.lang.String-}
 ```